SirFourier/Solitaire/README.md

 ![solitaire](Solitaire.gif?raw=true)

 ## Dependencies and running
+1. Make sure python and pip are installed

-1. Download and navigate to folder
+2. Download and navigate to folder

-2. Only requires pygame which can be downloaded by typing:
-``pip install pygame``
+3. Only requires pygame which can be downloaded by typing: ``pip install pygame``

-3. Run by typing:
+4. Run by typing: ``python Solitaire.py``
-``python Solitaire.py``